Troubleshooting¶

 }

-• org.ow2.asm:asm version lower than 7.0
+- org.ow2.asm:asm version lower than 7.0

 Currently, the plugin version only supports build environments using org.ow2.asm:asm7.x or higher.
 You can query the build environment via ./gradlew buildEnvironment to confirm.
-It can be fixed by forcing a dependency on version 7.x or higher.
+This can be fixed by forcing a dependency on version 7.x or higher.
 It is recommended to use version 7.2 or higher.

 buildscript {